Heron's Formula Calculator

 It's really easy!
 Just follow those two simple steps:

-- The unknown value appears in no time!
-In our example, the triangle area is the missing value which we want to find.
-The Heron's formula calculator found out that the area of such triangle is equal to 30 in².
+The unknown value appears in no time!
+In our example, the triangle area is the missing value that we want to find.
+The Heron's formula calculator found out that the area of such a triangle is equal to 30 in².